douglasgreen/outlines/computing/web_development/apache_web_server.md

 #### 2. Tuning Apache for Optimal Performance

--   Configuring Multi-Processing Modules (MPMs): Choosing the right MPM (like Prefork, Worker, or Event) based on the server\'s workload and hardware capabilities.
+-   Configuring Multi-Processing Modules (MPMs): Choosing the right MPM (like Prefork, Worker, or Event) based on the server's workload and hardware capabilities.
 -   Adjusting Configuration Directives: Tweaking settings such as `MaxKeepAliveRequests`, `KeepAliveTimeout`, and `MaxClients` to balance resource usage and response time.
 -   Module Management: Enabling only necessary modules to reduce memory footprint and processing overhead.
--   Resource Allocation: Allocating appropriate memory and processing resources based on the server\'s hardware and the expected load.
+-   Resource Allocation: Allocating appropriate memory and processing resources based on the server's hardware and the expected load.

 #### 3. Monitoring and Maintaining Performance

--   Regular Monitoring: Using tools like Apache\'s `mod_status`, `top`, and `htop` for ongoing monitoring of server performance.
+-   Regular Monitoring: Using tools like Apache's `mod_status`, `top`, and `htop` for ongoing monitoring of server performance.
 -   Analyzing Logs: Apache's access and error logs provide insights into traffic patterns, errors, and potential security threats.
 -   Load Testing: Employing tools like Apache JMeter to simulate high traffic and identify potential performance issues under stress.
 -   Update and Maintenance: Regularly updating Apache and its modules for performance improvements, security patches, and new features.